Hallborg/check-lists/test/unit-test.md

 ## Check list for writing unit test ##

+Unit: ~ Entity regarded as a structural or functional constituent of a whole ~

 Remember to use baby steps. compile-test-commit.
 Both for TDD, and 'only' unit test writing.